mathminx/ReadME-Generator/README.md

   ## Usage

-  The application will be invoked by using the following command: `node index.js`
+  The application is invoked by running the following command: `node index.js`

   ## Credits
   Starter code was provided.